G-Node/nix/docs/relacs.rst

 **Line 4:** for each ``k``th element of the InputList, a ``NixTrace`` object is created that merely buffers the entity for later re-use.
 **Line 6:** a ``nix::DataArray`` is initialized with a name, a type (line2), the data type and an initial size.
-Selecting this intial size defines the chunksize applied by the underlying HDF5 library.
+Selecting this initial size defines the chunksize applied by the underlying HDF5 library.
 Selecting a too small chunk size will cause performance problems. **Lines 16--19** set the dimension information